Aims and Objectives

 Formal Lectures: will provide an overview of important features of biogeochemical cycles and consider specific examples including the carbon cycle, macronutrient cycles, and iron in the ocean.

-Practical classes: will involve the student in using the concepts introduced in lectures.
+Practical workshops: will involve the student in using the concepts introduced in lectures.
 Examples will be worked through with help from demonstrators.

 A wide range of support can be provided for those students who have further or specific learning and teaching needs.